JansonYeTao/LLM-AI-Generated-Essay-Detection/2nd_solution/doc/2nd_solution.md

 ## Classifier Pretraining

-The purpose of this step is to move the general foundation language model a bit closer to the kaggle competition domain context (detect AI & Human writing).
+The purpose of this step is to move the general foundation language model a bit closer to the kaggle competition domain context (detect whether AI & Human writing or not).
 This because language model like deberta are trained for general purpose eg. continue writing (using surrounding context to predict center word).
-Pretrain the classifier by leveraging transfer learning with gradient update can adopt more on the classification task, will alleviate the distribution difference.
+Pre-train the classifier by leveraging transfer learning with gradient update can adopt more on the classification task, will alleviate the distribution difference.

-train_neg_list.pickle and train_pos_list.pickle are around 500,000 pairs for pretraining classifiers.
+train_neg_list.pickle and train_pos_list.pickle are around 500,000 pairs for pre-training classifiers.
 Positive are human created and Negative examples are AI-Generated.

 We then train deberta on this dataset weakly (eg. one epoch) to move this language model a bit closer to the kaggle competition domain context (detect AI & Human writing)